trobol/dak_math/README.md

-Header only math libraries trying to follow glsl's types and (eventually) use SIMD intrinsics whenever possible
+Single header math library trying to follow glsl's types and (eventually) use SIMD intrinsics whenever possible

 supports C++11 or greater